makrai/notes/README.md

     after RLVR, from 65% to over 90%, even with spurious rewards.
 Overall,
   * we hypothesize that RLVR must somehow be surfacing useful reasoning representations learned during pretraining

+### Verena Rieser: Whose Gold?
+Re-imagining Alignment for Truly Beneficial AI

+* Human feedback is often the "gold standard" for AI alignment, but what if
+* this "gold" reflects diverse, even contradictory human values?
+This keynote
+  * not just between individuals, but also within them.
+* the technical and ethical challenges of building beneficial AI when values
+* I advocate for a dual expansion of the AI alignment framework: moving beyond a
+  * plurality of perspectives, and
+  * transcending [meghalad] narrow safety and engagement metrics to promote comprehensive human well-being

 ## Oral (Main conference)